Posted 10:57:00 AM

 Calling all Laptop Ensemble participants for S1 2019

 Attention 2019 LENS hopefuls: something’s come up, and the LENS is no longer running as a for-credit course in S1 2019 😭.
-However, we will still have a Laptop Ensemble, and will still do gigs in S1—just not for credit.
-And it will run again for credit in the future—just not this time.
-If you’re still keen to make mad beats and pictures, though, get in touch (as explained below).
+We will still have a Laptop Ensemble in some form, but not for credit this semester at least.
+If you’re still interested in being kept in the loop, see instructions below.

 The laptop1 is a legit musical/visual instrument, and LENS: the ANU Laptop Ensemble (est. 2018) exists to explore different ways to use this instrument in a group performance.
 You may have seen LENS perform last year—here’s one example, but you should check out the LENS homepage for videos & other links to their gigs in 2018.

 What does it take to be involved?
 Here’s a conditional (i.e. an if-then) expression:

 if you’re a current ANU undergrad or coursework-postgrad student (any ANU student, not just in computer science) and you’re interested in either

 music: hi-tech DJing (especially livecoding, live patching e.g. Max/MSP, PD, live loop manipulation e.g. Ableton), and other instrumentalists who want to perform live with the laptop ensemble are invited too

 visuals: VJing, especially with live code; projection mapping, 2D/3D graphics e.g. shaders, Unity, etc., and other drawers/dancers/painters/glassblowers who want to perform live with the laptop ensemble are invited too